-Le Petit Trianon was commissioned by King Louis XV in 1762 and designed by architect Ange-Jacques Gabriel.
+Le Petit Trianon in Versailles Gardens was commissioned by Louis XV, the King of France, in 1762.
 The King offered it to his longtime mistress, Madame de Pompadour.
-Le Petit Trianon is associated with Marie-Antoinette who spent there many weeks with her closest relatives and friends.
-In her movie Marie Antoinette, Sophia Coppola has represented the historical scene when Louis XVI hands over the keys of Le Petit Trianon to Marie-Antoinette.
-Versailles Palace.
+Le Petit Trianon is associated with Queen Marie-Antoinette who spent there many weeks with her closest relatives and friends.
+In her movie Marie-Antoinette, Sophia Coppola has represented the historical scene when Louis XVI hands over the keys of Le Petit Trianon to Marie-Antoinette.
+Palace of Versailles.

-Le Petit Trianon was commissioned by Louis XV for his long-term mistress, Madame de Pompadour, designed by Architect Ange-Jacques Gabriel and built between 1762 and 1768.
+Le Petit Trianon was commissioned by Louis XV for his long-term mistress, Madame de Pompadour.
+It was designed by Architect Ange-Jacques Gabriel and built between 1762 and 1768.
 Madame de Pompadour died four years before its completion.
 Le Petit Trianon was subsequently occupied by her successor, Madame du Barry.
-Upon his accession to the throne in 1774, the 20-year-old Louis XVI gave Le Petit Trianon and its park to his 19-year-old Queen Marie Antoinette, Princess of Austria, for her own exclusive use.
+Upon his accession to the throne in 1774, the 20-year-old Louis XVI gave Le Petit Trianon and its park to his 19-year-old Queen Marie-Antoinette, Princess of Austria, for her own exclusive use.

 Queen Marie Antoinette came to Le Petit Trianon to escape the formality of court life and shake off the burden of her duties.
 In Versailles, she was under huge pressure from her family and the court.
 Le Petit Trianon was her place of ease where she rested from those trials.
 Nobody was permitted to enter without the Queen's permission.
 Such exclusivity alienated the court nobility, which she did very willingly, since only the queen's inner circle, including the Princess de Lamballe, and the Duchesse de Polignac, were invited.